What is a cyst?

-- Malignant proliferative trichilemmal cyst is actually a misnomer.
+- A malignant proliferative trichilemmal cyst is a misnomer.
 It is an extremely rare tumour.

 How are cysts diagnosed?

-Cysts are usually diagnosed clinically as they have typical characteristics.
-When a cyst is surgically removed, it should undergo histological examination.
-The type of lining of the wall of cyst and the cyst contents help the pathologist classify it.
+Cysts have typical clinical characteristics.
+When a cyst is surgically removed, it should undergo a histological examination.
+The type of lining of the wall of the cyst and the cyst contents help the pathologist classify it.

-- Epidermoid cysts are lined with stratified squamous epithelium that contains a granular layer.
+- An epidermoid cyst is lined with stratified squamous epithelium that contains a granular layer.
 Laminated keratin contents are noted inside the cyst.
 An inflammatory response may be present in cysts that have ruptured.

-- Trichilemmal cysts have a palisaded peripheral layer without granular layer.
-Contents are eosinophilic hair keratin.
+- Trichilemmal cysts have a palisaded outer layer without a granular layer.
+The contents are eosinophilic hair keratin.
 Older cysts may exhibit calcification.
 The proliferating variety is considered a tumour.

 - Steatocystoma has a folded cyst wall with prominent sebaceous gland lobules.

-- Dermoid cyst contains fully mature elements of the skin including fat, hairs, sebaceous glands, eccrine glands, and in 20%, apocrine glands.
+- A dermoid cyst contains fully mature elements of the skin including fat, hairs, sebaceous glands, eccrine glands, and in 20%, apocrine glands.

 - The lining of the wall of a ganglion cyst or digital mucous cyst is collagen and fibrocytes.
-It contains hyalin material.
+It contains hyaline material.